romajoshi17/Flipkart-Reviews-Sentiment-Analysis/README.md

 - Using Evaluation Metrics to test the performance of the model

 ## Libraries Used
-- Pandas for importing dataset
+- Pandas for importing dataset.
+- NLTK (Natural Language Toolkit) for removing stopwords.
 - Scikit-learn for importing the model, accuracy module, and TfidfVectorizer.
 - Seaborn For data visualization.